 Advice is available to help you stay in your home, visit our housing issues and advice pages.

-There is a high demand for social housing in our district and our Allocations Policy sets out how we give priority in South Kesteven.
-Once you have submitted your housing application form we will complete an assessment and be in touch with you.
+There is a high demand for social housing in our district and our Housing Allocation Policy sets out how we give priority in South Kesteven.
+Once you have submitted your housing application we will complete an assessment and be in touch with you.
 This can take up to 30 days.